MimiOnuoha/Impossible-Maps/README.md

 **WEEK FIVE** (April 17): Counter-Mapping as Practice
 *Exploring aerial imagery and the material experience of mapping.*

-You have no reading this week!
-Use the extra time to begin working on your final project.
+You have no reading this week, and your assignment is optional.
+Use this week to start working on your final project (yes, you have two weeks to work on it).

 Assignment:

-- Use the images we gathered from our balloon mapping in class this week  (or [these images](https://www.dropbox.com/home/images-mappingclass/mapping-images_11-15) gathered from Bennington College, Vermont) to create an aerial map!
+- OPTIONAL: Use [these images](https://www.dropbox.com/home/images-mappingclass/mapping-images_11-15) gathered from a balloon mapping expedition at Bennington College in Vermont to create an aerial map!
 To do this, you will need to use [MapKnitter](https://mapknitter.org/).
 Watch the tutorial video on the main page to use the software (it is relatively straightforward.)
-  - After you've made your map, make sure to export it as an image and post it on your website.
-Submit the post/map using the homework form!
+  - If you do this assignment, make sure to export it as an image and post it on your website.
+Submit the post/map using the homework form.
+If you haven't done another homework assignment, this can count as a make-up.
-- Start working on your final project.
+- NOT OPTIONAL: Start working on your final project.

 NOTE 1: I won't be in class next week, but you should still show up at the normal time for a guest speaker.

-NOTE 2: Because I won't be in the next class, over the course of the week I'll be responding to each of you about your final ideas.
+NOTE 2: Because I won't be in the next class, over the course of the week I'll be conversing with each of you about your final projects.
 Look out for emails from me!

 **WEEK SIX** (April 24): The View from Above
 *Guest Speakers*